hawkinsd90/BouncePartyClubSite/docs/ORDERS_AND_WORKFLOW.md

 ## Order State Machine (`src/lib/orderStateMachine.ts`)

 Defines valid status transitions and business rules for moving orders between states.
-Used client-side to determine which actions are available for a given order status, and server-side via the `validate_order_status_transition` database function.
+Used client-side to determine which actions are available for a given order status.
+The server-side equivalent is the `validate_order_status_transition` database function, which rejects any write that would violate the state machine.

 ---